btomwhitehead/isp_profiler/README.md

 docker compose up -d
 ```

-The Prometheus service will be available on [localhost:9090](http://localhost:9090)
+The Prometheus service will be available at [localhost:9090](http://localhost:9090)
-and the Grafana service will be available on [localhost:3000](http://localhost:3000).
+and the Grafana service will be available at [localhost:3000](http://localhost:3000).

 ## Configuration